Middle Managers and Scrum

 Here is a first, too quick, pass at that explanation.
 It is too simplistic, and too specific in assuming a prior waterfall process, but a good start (I hope).

 - Your job has gotten better (and no longer as stupid as it was).
-Instead of doing something stupid (trying to manage individuals in a waterfall process), you now help teams get better in a more effective approach/framework (Scrum)
+Instead of doing something that is not very effective (trying to manage individuals in a waterfall process), you now help teams get better in a more effective approach/framework (Scrum).

 - Your job has gotten better (clearly useful).
 Instead of trying to show in waterfall that you did something truly useful (almost impossible to show, really), you now can see real progress in the success of the Scrum Team, and working product (software) is a far better measure of real progress, as is team Velocity.
 So, if you oversee three or four teams, you can show these team metrics and show real progress.
 It was not (and never was) all based on you, but you had a hand in it (see below).